Parental leave and allowance for BC Public Service employees

 Steps to apply

-The simplest way to apply for maternity leave and allowance is to use the digital journey guided application.
+The simplest way to apply for parental leave and allowance is to use the digital journey guided application.

 • Your information is pre-populated, resulting in quicker application time, fewer errors, and less manual effort